Are you confused by patient no-shows? Maybe they are just not that into you…

 The people you close are the center of your attention, and they keep your attention.
 The reverse is not true.
 This is your career, your profession, your life.
 It is not theirs.

-Undoubtedly, one or more things are the center of attention of these prospects you meet.
+Undoubtedly, one or more things are the center of attention for these prospects you meet.
 You have much competition to overcome to win that number one spot.
 The work it takes should not be underestimated.
 It is far more than you estimate, I assure you.

 Keeping them in the moment so they don’t become new patient no-shows